-- To arrange for a calm, orderly and efficient plan for parents to reunite with their child as efficiently as possible. - To minimize injuries and loss of life of students and personnel and to maximize student safety. - To provide for maximum utilization of emergency resources as needed.
+- To arrange for a calm, orderly and efficient plan for student reunification. - To minimize injuries and loss of life of students and personnel. - To maximize student safety. - To provide for maximum utilization of emergency resources as needed.

 EMERGENCY ON THE WAY TO SCHOOL